-Anti-Smallpox Drug: Smallpox virus is classified as a Category A agent by the Center for Disease Control and Prevention (CDC) and is considered one of the most significant threats for use as a biowarfare agent.
-While deliberate introduction of any pathogenic agent would be devastating, we believe the one that holds the greatest potential for harming the general U.S. population is Smallpox.
+Anti-Smallpox Drug: While deliberate introduction of any pathogenic agent would be devastating, we believe the one that holds the greatest potential for harming the general U.S. population is Smallpox.
 At present there is no effective drug with which to treat or prevent Smallpox infections.
 To address this serious risk, SIGA scientists have identified a lead drug candidate, SIGA-246, which inhibits vaccinia, cowpox, ectromelia (mousepox), monkeypox, camelpox, and variola replication in cell culture but not other unrelated viruses.
 Given the safety concerns with the current smallpox vaccine, there should be several uses for an effective smallpox antiviral drug: prophylactically, to protect the non-immune who are at risk to exposure; therapeutically, to prevent disease or death in those exposed to smallpox; and lastly, as an adjunct treatment to the immunocompromised.
 SIGA scientists are also working on several other smallpox drug targets, including the viral proteinases, to develop additional drug candidates for use in combination therapy if necessary.
-In December 2005, the FDA approved our IND application for SIGA-246.
-We plan to start Phase I clinical trials in 2006, to evaluate the safety and tolerability of single escalating doses of SIGA-246 in healthy volunteers.
-The Phase I human trials will be performed at the Bio-defense Clinical Research Branch of the National Institute of Allergy and Infectious Diseases (NIAID), which is part of the federal government's National Institutes of Health (NIH).
-The primary objective of the initial study will be to evaluate the safety and tolerability of single escalating doses of SIGA-246.
-In 2005, the drug demonstrated significant antiviral activity in various animal models of poxvirus disease, including the complete protection of golden ground squirrels from lethal doses of monkeypox virus.

-Anti-Arenavirus Drug: Arenaviruses are hemorrhagic fever viruses that have been classified as Category A agents by the CDC due to the great risk that they pose to public health and national safety.
-Among the Category A viruses recognized by the CDC, there are four hemorrhagic fever arenaviruses (Junin, Machupo, Guanarito and Sabia viruses) for which there are no FDA approved treatments available.
-In order to meet this threat, SIGA scientists have identified a lead drug candidate, ST-294, which has demonstrated significant antiviral activity in cell culture assays against arenavirus pathogens.
+Anti-Arenavirus Drug: Arenaviruses are hemorrhagic fever viruses that have been classified as Category A agents by the Centers for Disease Control and Prevention (CDC) due to the great risk that they pose to public health and national safety.
+Among the Category A viruses recognized by the CDC, there are four hemorrhagic fever arenaviruses (Junin, Machupo, Guanarito and Sabia viruses) for which there are no United States Food and Drug Administration (FDA) approved treatments available.
+In order to meet this threat, SIGA scientists have identified a lead drug candidate, SIGA-294, which has demonstrated significant antiviral activity in cell culture assays against arenavirus pathogens.
 SIGA also has earlier stage programs against other hemorrhagic fever viruses including Lassa virus, Lymphocytic choriomeningitis virus (LCMV), and Ebola in development.
-We believe that the availability of hemorrhagic fever virus antiviral drugs will address national and global security needs by acting as a significant deterrent and defense against the use of arenaviruses as weapons of bioterrorism.
+We believe that the availability of arenavirus antiviral drugs will address national and global security needs by acting as a significant deterrent and defense against the use of arenaviruses as weapons of bioterrorism.

 Bacterial Commensal Vectors: Our scientists have developed methods that allow essentially any gene sequence to be expressed in Generally Regarded As Safe (GRAS) gram-positive bacteria, with the foreign protein being displayed on the surface of the live recombinant organisms.
 Since these organisms are inexpensive to grow and are very stable, this technology affords the possibility of rapidly producing live recombinant vaccines against any variety of biological agents that might be encountered, such as Bacillus anthracis (anthrax) or Smallpox.
-SIGA scientists are working to develop an alternative vaccine with improved safety for use in preventing human disease caused by pathogenic orthopoxviruses such as variola virus.
+SIGA scientists are working to develop an alternative 'vaccine with improved safety for use in preventing human disease caused by pathogenic orthopoxviruses such as variola virus.
 To accomplish this goal we are utilizing our newly-developed BCV (bacterial commensal vector) technology.
-BCV utilizes gram-positive commensal bacteria, such as Streptococcus gordonii, (S. Gordonii) to express heterologous antigens of interest, either in secreted form or attached to its external surface.
+BCV utilizes gram-positive commensal bacteria, such as Streptococcus gordonii, to express heterologous antigens of interest, either in secreted form or attached to its external surface.
 Phase I human clinical trials indicate that this S. gordonii strain is safe and well-tolerated in humans.
 In several different animal model systems S. gordonii has been shown to efficiently express various antigens and elicit protective immune responses (cellular, humoral and mucosal).
 We believe that the delivery of selected vaccinia virus antigens via this live bacterial vector system will provide an effective and safe method for prevention of smallpox in humans.